 First things first- there’s all kinds of different ways to work from your RV.

-In this post, I’m going to focus mainly on working “traditional” nine-to-five office jobs on a remote basis (which more and more employers are moving towards- thanks, COVID!), but while we’ve been on the road, we’ve met people who have done all kinds of things for work.
-Travel nurses, gig workers (i.e., Uber or DoorDash drivers), virtual assistants, folks who sell wares at craft shows.
+In this post, we’re going to mainly focus on remote jobs that involve working behind a computer.
+However, while we’ve been on the road, we’ve met people who have done all kinds of things for work.
+Travel nurses, gig workers (i.e., Uber or DoorDash drivers), folks who sell crystals or crafts at trade shows- the list could go on and on!

-If you’re specifically interested in becoming a digital nomad and working remotely from your RV, though, there’s really only two main things you need to worry about when choosing a campsite: #1: whether you can get good, reliable internet there and #2. how you’ll get power.
+If you’re specifically interested in becoming a digital nomad and working remotely, though, there’s really only two main things you need to worry about when you’re traveling in your RV: #1: whether you can get good, reliable internet and #2. how you’ll get power.

 How to get internet while working from your RV

-There’s two ways that you can get internet when working from an RV- either using someone one else’s WiFi signal or using a cellular-enabled mobile hotspot to make your own WiFi network (at this time of this writing, SpaceX’s much-anticipated Starlink satellite internet service is not a viable or recommended option for most RVers).
+There’s three ways that you can get internet when working from an RV- 1/ using someone one else’s WiFi signal, 2/ using a cellular-enabled mobile hotspot to make your own WiFi network, and 3/ using Starlink, a satellite internet provider.

 For the first option, some paid campgrounds provide WiFi- the signal is usually strongest closest to the park’s main office but even then, it’s usually incredibly unreliable- so much so that I would strongly recommend against relying on it for the purposes of your livelihood.

-My husband, Justin, and I get Internet connectivity a different way- with a mobile router (also called a “mobile hotspot” and “cellular router”), which uses a signal from a cell carrier (e.g., T-Mobile, Verizon, and AT&T) to provide internet to a WiFi network within your RV itself.
+This relies on a mobile router (also called a “mobile hotspot” or “cellular router”), which uses a signal from a cell carrier (e.g., T-Mobile, Verizon, or AT&T) to provide internet to a wifi network within your RV itself.

 We love this approach because, so long as we can find a cell signal for one of our carriers, we can work from literally anywhere in the privacy of our own little adventure mobile.
 And we’ve been able to work remotely from some REALLY cool campsites- in the middle of Sedona’s red rock desert, literally on top of a mountain outside of Glacier National Park, and next to our own hot spring in Mammoth Lakes at the foot of the Sierra Nevadas, all with great connectivity.